VirgilSecurity/virgil-sdk-net/README.md

 ## Management of Virgil Cards

+The Virgil Security uses Public key cryptography, which allows anybody to encrypt data using your Public key.
+After the message is encrypted, no one can decrypt it unless someone has your Private key.
+Virgil Security also allows you to electronically "sign" the data with a digital signature, which other people can verify.

-A *Virgil Card* is the main entity of the Virgil Security services, it includes the information about the user and his public key.
+A *Virgil Card* is the main entity of the Virgil Security services, it includes the information about the user and his Public key.
 The *Virgil Card* identifies the user or device.

-Virgil Security, allows anybody to encrypt data using Virgil Card (Public key).
-After the data is encrypted, no one can decrypt it unless someone has your Private key.
-(Ideally, nobody other than you should have a copy of your key.)
-Virgil Security also allows you to electronically "sign" a data with a digital signature, which other people can verify.

 To make use of these features, you will first need to create and publish a Virgil Card (Public key) on Virgil Security services.